glass-cms/glasscms/docs/commands/glasscms_sync.md

 # Synchronize to a specific server
 glasscms sync filesystem /path/to/items --server "https://cms.example.com" --token "your-auth-token"

+# Specify a front matter property to determine if an item is hidden
+glasscms sync filesystem /path/to/items --hidden-property "draft" --hidden-value true

 ```

 ### Options

 ```
   -h, --help                     help for sync
+      --hidden-property string   Front matter property name to determine if an item is hidden (e.g., 'draft', 'hidden', 'private')
-      --live            When live mode is enabled, items are synchronized to the server, otherwise changes are only previewed --server string   The URL of the server to synchronize items to (default "http://localhost:8080") --token string    Bearer token for server authentication
+      --hidden-value             Value of the hidden property that indicates an item is hidden (true = truthy values are hidden, false = falsy values are hidden) (default true) --live                     When live mode is enabled, items are synchronized to the server, otherwise changes are only previewed
+      --parse-wikilinks          Parse wikilinks in the content (default true) --server string            The URL of the server to synchronize items to (default "http://localhost:8080") --token string             Bearer token for server authentication
 ```

 ### Options inherited from parent commands